 For instance, by asking a question, like what a synthesis essay is, and allowing the learners to type their answers, an instructor may determine who does not know the meaning.

 AI can also help create customized content for an individual student’s needs and preferences using natural language processing systems.
 This means AI may learn what topics a learner has already mastered and then focus on sending more challenging material as needed.
+Choose between Babbel vs Rosetta Stone to improve your language skills at home.

 Interactive and Engaging Learning